What Color is Associated with Your DISC Personality?

 Not everyone’s color associations are the same, but there are still come connotations that are familiar.
 We all know what it means to be “feeling blue.”
 We understand what someone is talking about when they say “he was really seeing red that night” or “they were battling the little green-eyed monster.”

 While not everyone associates yellow with happiness, a large number of people may.
-Some might do this because they think of a yellow smiley face, or emoji, or even McDonald’s golden arches (which may look, to some, like an upside down smile).
-They may associate these colors with certain brands and/or specific feelings.
+Some might do this because they think of a yellow smiley face, emoji, or even McDonald’s golden arches (which may look to some like an upside-down smile).
+They may associate these colors with certain brands or specific feelings.

-So what color would be most likely to be associated with you and your personality?
+What color would most likely be associated with you and your personality?
 If you were to create a personal brand, like Prince, which color would fit you best?

 DISC personality styles have distinct traits, and like their distinct traits, they have predictable internal motivators.
 DISC teaches us that each person is different, but predictably so.
 This means that their predictable traits can be associated with specific color associations.
 So which color best fits your DISC style?

 Red is an active color.
 Red gets things done.
 It isn’t afraid to take risks.
 It doesn’t accept the status quo.
 Red moves forward and takes no prisoners.
-Red doesn’t look back and ruminate, it is already on to the next thing.
+Red doesn’t look back and ruminate; it is already on to the next thing.
 It is fearless.
-It’s like a D. Dominant, decisive, and confident.
-Red is a power color, and the color of love.
+It’s like a "D" personality type - dominant, decisive, and confident.
+Red is a power color and the color of love.
 It is a stimulant, and it draws attention to itself.

 Yellow is often associated with happiness and optimism.
-I style personalities are the most optimistic of the four.
-Like the color yellow, Is are warm, friendly, cheerful, and confident.
-Yellow is not a color for introverts, it puts itself out there.
-Just like those active and people-oriented Is.
+"I" style personalities are the most optimistic of the four.
+Like the color yellow, "I" types are warm, friendly, cheerful, and confident.
+Yellow is not a color for introverts; it puts itself out there.
+Just like those active and people-oriented "I" styles.
 Yellow and orange are the colors for spontaneous people.

 Yellow isn’t associated with caution (except when it is on a traffic light).
 It isn’t demure or practical.
 It is idealistic, bold, friendly, creative, enthusiastic, and fun.
-No one would ever say that purchasing a yellow car was the practical or predictable choice.
-And Is love that!
-They get bored by routine, and hate the idea of being just another face in the crowd.
+No one would ever say that purchasing a yellow car was a practical or predictable choice.
+And "I" personality types love that!
+They get bored by routine and hate the idea of being just another face in the crowd.

-Is need social time and attention.
+"I" styles need social time and attention.
 Yellow and orange are the colors that get them that attention.
+They stand out.
 Unlike red, yellow is not associated with blood boiling or anger.
 Yellow is sunny and open-minded, not bold and headstrong.
 Yellow sees the glass as half full.
 Yellow is symbolic of life-sustaining sunrays.
-It is the color of hope, of a promise for a better future.
-This is the way a high I thinks, as well.
-Is see the potential positive outcomes, and refuse to dwell in the logistics and potential pitfalls.
-These happy-go-lucky Is just want to be like the colors yellow and orange, a ray of sunshine, and they frequently are.
+It is the color of hope; of a promise for a better future.
+This is the way a high "I" thinks, as well.
+"I" style personalities see the potential positive outcomes, and refuse to dwell in the logistics and potential pitfalls.
+The happy-go-lucky "I" types just want to be like the colors yellow and orange - a ray of sunshine - and they frequently are.

-This is why the Pantone color of the year is quintessentially S. From Pantone’s color of the year announcement:
+This is why, even today, the 2016 Pantone color of the year is quintessential to the "S." From Pantone’s color of the year announcement:

-S style personalities want stability and peace.
+"S" style personalities want stability and peace.
 In a time when constant connectivity and the pressures of modernity increase our sense of instability, they seek calm and security.
-Blue (or Serenity) is associated with trust, dependability, strength and determination.
-Like the cool waters of the Colorado River wearing away at sedimentary rock to create the Grand Canyon, blue is persistent, slow, steady, and hard-working, much like an S style personality.
+Blue (or Serenity) is associated with trust, dependability, strength, and determination.
+Like the cool waters of the Colorado River wearing away at the sedimentary rock to create the Grand Canyon, blue is persistent, slow, steady, and hard-working - much like an S-style personality.

 Pink (or Rose-Quartz) is associated with nurturing and unconditional love.
-Ss are very people-oriented and they typically are very team and family-oriented as well.
+"S" types are very people-oriented and they typically are very team and family-oriented as well.
 While pink is a color associated with femininity, sure, it is also a color associated with young children.
-And Ss are all about their kids.
+And "S" styles are all about their kids.
 Pink is associated with intuition and care.
-These are things that S style personalities value, as well.
-Ss are naturally very in tune with the purported values of 2016, stability and reassurance.
-They’d be best personified as the unity between two colors as in Rose Quartz and Serenity.
+These are things that S-style personalities value, as well.
+"S" personalities are naturally very in tune with the values of stability and reassurance and are best personified as the unity between two colors as in Rose Quartz and Serenity.

-Cs are extremely practical people.
-Blue and gray are colors that are associated with order and practicality.
-Blue is associated with awareness and purposefulness and masculinity.
+"C" styles are extremely practical people.
+Blue and gray are colors are associated with order and practicality.
+Blue is associated with awareness, purposefulness, and masculinity.
 Blue is also associated with integrity.
-Cs have an excellent work-ethic and are honest and direct communicators, the cornerstones of integrity.
+"C" personalities have an excellent work ethic and are honest and direct communicators - the cornerstones of integrity.

-Cs aren’t looking to make bold statements about their personalities with their color choices.
+"C" types aren’t looking to make bold statements about their personalities with their color choices.
 They want something that won’t distract from the task at hand.
-Or perhaps they just aren’t interested in projecting their identities onto objects by using bold color.
+Or perhaps they just aren’t interested in projecting their identities onto objects by using bold colors.
 They prefer to have their excellent work speak for itself.

-A C personality would be best personified by a color which is innocuous, like the ubiquitous gray utilized in the first personal computers.
-This isn’t to say that they don’t have a sense of aesthetics or personal flair, it’s more that they end up choosing something utilitarian, like inoffensive grays or blues, over potentially bold choices.
+A "C" personality would be best personified by a color that is innocuous, like the ubiquitous gray utilized in the first personal computers.
+This isn’t to say that they don’t have a sense of aesthetics or personal flair.
+They end up choosing something utilitarian, like inoffensive grays or blues, over potentially bold choices.

-Cs fear criticism, and they like to do things correctly.
+"C" styles fear criticism, and they like to do things correctly.
 If they make the wrong color choice, this could affect the perception of their work.
 And since color preferences are so purely subjective, there isn’t really a “correct” color to choose.
-This could lead to decision paralysis in a C, as they would research all potential options so as to make an informed choice.
+This could lead to decision paralysis in a "C," as they prefer to research all potential options so as to make an informed choice.
 Since there isn’t a correct answer, they’ll just choose something that doesn’t bother anyone.
-Generally speaking, cool toned colors are preferable, so that seems like the logical choice.
-Grays and blues are perfect to describe the hard-working and detail oriented C personality.
+Generally speaking, cool-toned colors are preferable, so that seems like the logical choice.
+Grays and blues are perfect to describe the hard-working and detail-oriented "C" personality.